Skip to main content

 Orientation and Activities

-Upon arrival in Barcelona, you’ll have an orientation that includes important meetings about your housing, health and safety, the academic component of the program, and your internship placement.
+Upon arrival in Dublin, you’ll have an orientation that includes important meetings about your housing, health and safety, the academic component of the program, and your internship placement.
 Additional activities designed to help you orient to the city will include a city tour, weekend day trips, and cultural activities.
-Students have the opportunity to participate in additional extracurricular activities in Barcelona and beyond.
+Students have the opportunity to participate in additional extracurricular activities in Dublin and beyond.

 Academic Credit

-Internship in Barcelona: 3-unit program (3-unit Internship Seminar course)
+Internship in Dublin: 3-unit program (3-unit Internship course)

-Study + Internship in Barcelona: 6-unit program (3-unit Internship Seminar course plus additional 3-unit course)
+Study + Internship in Dublin: 6-unit program (3-unit Internship course & additional 3-unit course)

 Eligibility and Application Process